Back To Search Results

 Normal and Critical Findings

 For results and interpretation of tuning fork tests, see the “Procedures” section.
 Notably, tuning fork tests are no longer used as definitive diagnostic tools.
 Instead, tuning fork tests are considered a convenient preliminary clinical test.[6]
-A normal finding in ABR testing with BC stimulation is regarded as thresholds of approximately 0 to 15 dB in infants.
-A normal finding in PTA with BC stimulation is thresholds of 0 to 25 dB in adults.
+A normal finding in ABR testing with bone conduction stimulation is considered thresholds of approximately 0 to 15 dB in infants.
+A normal finding in PTA with bone conduction stimulation is thresholds of 0 to 25 dB in adults.
 Degrees of hearing impairment are classified by ranges of hearing thresholds above these values.
 According to the WHO’s Grades of Hearing Impairment, thresholds are categorized as slight (26 to 40 dB), moderate (41 to 60 dB), severe (61 to 80 dB), and profound (>80 dB) impairment.[33]

 In patients with bilateral noise-induced SNHL, as is often observed in patients who work in loud environments without adequate hearing protection, there is no significant air-bone gap, and a threshold increase spanning from approximately 3,000 Hz to 4,000 Hz is characteristically observed.
-A final critical finding includes a large unilateral increase in thresholds centered at approximately 1,000 Hz with no air-bone gap.
+A final critical finding includes a large unilateral threshold increase centered at approximately 1,000 Hz with no air-bone gap.
 This finding is consistent with unilateral SNHL, which often requires further workup to rule out causes such as a vestibular schwannoma or other mass-occupying lesions.[36]
-ABR testing may provide additional diagnostic information relating to retrocochlear causes of unilateral SNHL, though the gold standard in this situation is magnetic resonance imaging.[37]
+ABR testing may provide additional diagnostic information relating to retrocochlear causes of unilateral SNHL, though magnetic resonance imaging is the gold standard in this situation.[37]

 Interfering Factors